Aspira Women’s Health (NASDAQ:AWH) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a research note issued to investors on Saturday.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a report released on Sunday morning.
+The brokerage issued a sell rating on the stock.

-Aspira Women’s Health (NASDAQ:AWH – Get Rating) last released its quarterly earnings results on Wednesday, March 22nd.
-The company reported ($0.60) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.90) by $0.30.
-Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
-The firm had revenue of $2.15 million during the quarter, compared to analysts’ expectations of $2.40 million.
-On average, sell-side analysts forecast that Aspira Women’s Health will post -2.04 EPS for the current fiscal year.
+Aspira Women’s Health (NASDAQ:AWH – Get Rating) last issued its quarterly earnings data on Wednesday, March 22nd.
+The company reported ($0.60) EPS for the quarter, topping analysts’ consensus estimates of ($0.90) by $0.30.
+Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
+The business had revenue of $2.15 million for the quarter, compared to analyst estimates of $2.40 million.
+Equities research analysts predict that Aspira Women’s Health will post -2.04 EPS for the current year.

 Aspira Women's Health Inc, together with its subsidiaries, engages in developing and commercializing diagnostic tests for gynecologic disease in the United States.
 The company's products include Ova1, a blood test intended as an aid to further assess the likelihood of malignancy in women with an ovarian adnexal mass; Overa, a biomarker reflex test; and Ova1Plus, a reflex offering.